Papa John's says NFL protests are hurting sales

 Papa John's still expects sales to increase by 1.5% in North America this year, but that's down from its previous estimates.

-Shares of Papa John's (PZZA) fell 7% on the lowered estimates.
+Shares of Papa John's (PZZA) tumbled 9% on the lowered estimates.